deltadak/plep/index.rst

 Instructions for building from source in IntelliJ
 -------------------------------------------------

+To install java on Fedora, install the ``java-openjdk-devel`` package (the regular ``openjdk`` only contains the jre, and not the jdk).

-Make sure you have JavaFX installed, for example on Arch Linux you can install the ``java-openjfx`` package.
+Make sure you have JavaFX installed, for example on Arch Linux and Fedora you can install the ``java-openjfx`` package.
 If `javafx` still cannot be resolve, delete and re-add the SDK.

 -  To run or debug, use the Gradle task ``run``.
 -  To build an executable jar, use the task ``build``, the file is then